Octavius-Dante/Tetra-Proxima/CAPM-DAY-12/Readme.md

 </br>

 The specific error log lines for reference - this was clear and evident that HANA DB connection was not working
-</br> Problem was HANA DB was not running started the HANA DB connection and deployed it again
+</br> Problem was HANA DB instance was not running started the HANA DB instance and deployed it again
 </br>

 ``` bat